hashPirate/hashPirate/README.md

 # 💫 About Me:
 👋 **About Me**

 Hi, I'm a college student pursuing a Computer Science degree in Texas, aspiring to build a future in Cybersecurity and Software Engineering.

 🌟**Career Goals**

 I'm actively seeking an internship for Summer 2025 to further develop my technical skills and gain real-world experience in solving challenging problems.

 💻**Tech Stack**

 I enjoy working with languages like Java, Python, JavaScript, and C, and have a strong passion for building impactful software solutions and working with AI.

 🎯**Achievements**
 - Recently won the largest datathon in Texas with the strongest Machine Learning model for solving games of connections.
 - My project, Multiturbo, was incredibly dominant as the first publicly available customizable turbo for Minecraft and has made its users over $40,000.
-- I developed a proprietary coding algorithm in Java to reduce latency and set up cloud servers using Docker, AWS and MongoDB with 30+ paying subscribers.
+- I developed a proprietary coding algorithm in Java to reduce latency and set up cloud servers using Docker, AWS, and MongoDB with 30+ paying subscribers.
 - Copenheimer Masscan received over 5,000,000 views on YouTube and other social platforms when I co-developed and released it in high school.

 🚀**Current Endeavors**
 - Project Manager @ Deatz: Leading the development of a food deal app  with a chatbot tailored for college students.
 - Passion Project: Developing an agentic AI for Personal Finance Management to help individuals better track and optimize their financial decisions.

-🛠 **Experience & Interests**<br>I've been coding since a young age and have built several projects starting from high school and I have gained experience developing with teams.
+🛠 **Experience & Interests**<br>I've been coding since a young age and have built several projects since high school and I have gained experience developing with teams.
 My journey has fueled my enthusiasm for innovative problem-solving and learning new technologies.

 # 💻 Tech Stack: